 - In The Lord of the Rings, because 'the Enemy cannot make, he can only mock', some villainous races are literally bad counterfeits of good ones, such as Orcs of Elves and Trolls of Ents.
 There does not appear to be a set for Dwarves and Men, presumably because the Enemy was able to corrupt some of them directly, though some characters speculate that Saruman's 'goblin-men' Uruk-hai represent a blending of the races of Orcs and Men.

-- Not a race but rather a religion, the Honor Harrington series has the two worlds which follow "The Church of Humanity Unchained:" Grayson, which is mostly just "heavily conservative", and Masada, which is violently misogynistic.
+- Not races but rather nations, the Honor Harrington series has the two worlds which follow "The Church of Humanity Unchained:" Grayson, which is mostly just "heavily conservative", and Masada, which is violently misogynistic.
 It was an ugly schism.

 - In the Firebird Trilogy, the Shuhr are originally presented as the evil counterpart to the Sentinels.
 Brennen Caldwell, a high level Sentinel, even remarks once that the Shuhr provide a prime example of what the Sentinels would be like if not for the Sentinel's strictly enforced self-imposed moral and ethical codes.
 However, the trope is played with in the earlier books, as we see both Face Heel Turns and a Heel–Face Turn, and ultimately subverted in Wind and Shadow, where it is shown that only the upper level of the Shuhr were despicable, with the rest of the people being normal.

 - From The Mortal Instruments, the "Endarkened" Shadowhunters that Sebastian Morgenstern creates using the Infernal Cup and Lilith's blood.
 They are stronger and faster than regular Shadowhunters, but cannot use their Runes or angelically aligned weapons.
 They are given demonic equivalents.